simonw/llm/docs/help.md

 Options:
-  -U, --upgrade        Upgrade packages to latest version -e, --editable TEXT  Install a project in editable mode from this path --help               Show this message and exit.
+  -U, --upgrade        Upgrade packages to latest version -e, --editable TEXT  Install a project in editable mode from this path --force-reinstall    Reinstall all packages even if they are already up-to-
+                       date
+  --no-cache-dir       Disable the cache
+  --help               Show this message and exit.
 ```
 ### llm uninstall --help